National Construction & Demolition Waste

 Griffith University

-Tim Ryley is Professor of Aviation, and currently Head of Griffith Aviation within the School of Engineering & Built Environment, Griffith University.
-His research expertise principally covers air transportation and environmental issues, but he has led a series of inter-disciplinary transport and engineering based projects, including topics of demand responsive transport and construction waste.
-Prof. Ryley has led or co-led research projects totalling over $5 million, typically funded by Research Councils or industry
+Tim Ryley is a Professor within the School of Engineering & Built Environment, at Griffith University.
+His research expertise principally covers air transport and environmental issues, but he has led a series of inter-disciplinary transport and engineering-based projects, including those on C&D waste.
+Prof. Ryley has led or co-led research projects totalling over $5 million, typically funded by Research Councils or industry.

 Dr Savindi Caldera